 One on One Program

 We know how isolating it feels to accept a cancer diagnosis and navigate through all that follows.
-That’s why we’ve created the opportunity for you to feel supported through one-on-one short-term counselling sessions with our wonderful social workers.
+That’s why we’ve created the opportunity for you to feel supported through one-on-one short-term counselling sessions of 3-6 sessions with our wonderful social workers.

 Please complete the application and email it to us at email@example.com.
 We’ll be in touch once we’ve received your application.
 Thank you!